Skip to Content

 Carnival squash skin is edible, but you can roast the squash and scoop the flesh out of the skin as well.
 The skin will become papery when roasted.

-Try this roasted carnival squash for an easy, delicious side dish.
+Try this roasted carnival squash with feta and pomegranate seeds for an easy, delicious side dish.

 Hubbard squash on a marble background.